 The Darent Valley Landscape Partnership Scheme (DVLPS) invited artists within the Sevenoaks and Dartford areas to submit works for an exhibition, in response to Victorian artist Samuel Palmer’s body of work created during his time in Shoreham, Kent.
 The DVLPS team selected a range of works to reflect specific aspects of Palmer’s creative methods and to support the stories told within the Samuel Palmer Trail, also commissioned by DVLPS.
 We invited those submitting works to use these Shoreham works as a point of inspiration, exploring the varied artistic techniques Palmer used – ink, watercolour, oil, gum arabic, pencil – or perhaps his fascination with shadows, moonlight or tree details, or it might be the visionary element of his work which appealed.
 Or, of course, the beauty of the Darent Valley landscape surrounding the village.

-The exhibition features facsimiles of a selection of Palmer’s most important Shoreham works, together with responses from a variety of artists together with collaborators from earlier DVLPS projects.
+The exhibition featured facsimiles of a selection of Palmer’s most important Shoreham works, together with responses from a variety of artists together with collaborators from earlier DVLPS projects.

 A panel made a selection from the work submitted.
 Among those on the panel were Colin Harrison, Senior Curator of European Art at the Ashmolean Museum (and a Palmer specialist), Victoria Threlfall, artist and writer of the Samuel Palmer Trail, Kit Boyd, a neo-romantic (and Palmer-influenced) artist who created the Darent Valley Line posters, and representatives from the Darent Valley Landscape Partnership Scheme and the Sir Peter Blake Gallery in Dartford.

-The exhibition is curated by Sarah Newman, Curator, DVLPS.
+The exhibition was curated by Sarah Newman, Curator, DVLPS.

-We want to ensure the show is fully accessible, so if you can’t get to either of these venues, we will be creating an Online Gallery for people to enjoy it remotely.
+We want to ensure the show is fully accessible, so if you were unable to get to the venues, we will be creating an Online Gallery for people to enjoy it remotely.

-Please check our Events Web Page for a diverse range of free bookable events run by DVLPS and partners, inspired by Samuel Palmer’s visionary work and his love of the Darent Valley landscape.
+Please check our Events page for a diverse range of free bookable events run by DVLPS and partners, inspired by Samuel Palmer’s visionary work and his love of the Darent Valley landscape.

 Advisers and partners in DVLPS projects to date: